 A completed application must include:

 To be considered for the program, applicants are required to submit an application for admission on or before January 15th of the year prior to a summer or fall semester start date, along with a $30.00 application fee.
-Each application is reviewed by the Department of Science Graduate Admissions Committee and notification of the committee's decision is communicated by the Marywood University Graduate Admissions office.
+Each application is reviewed by the Science Program Graduate Admissions Committee and notification of the committee's decision is communicated by the Marywood University Graduate Admissions office.